 5 reps of weighted rope pull

-Get your battle rope it can either be attached or loose like in the picture above.
+Get your battle rope it can either be attached or loose.
 Get into a squat position and pull the weight through.

 Either twist it round (as above), or run to the weight and pull it back to the starting position.

 Start with a comfortable weight as it gets very hard on the last set.

 This is great for building that arm strength and getting a grip on ropes.

 Pick a reasonable height that you can safely jump on, it probably wants to be about 2/3 of the height you can normally do fresh.

 This is great for improving leg strength to help jump over indentations in the course such as tree branches or giving you extra lift when you have to work your way over a tall barrier.

 As most obstacle races have some form of crawling this is good to practice.
 You may feel a bit silly doing this in the gym, but you shouldn’t because you’re a spartan and you want to get better.